 Holiday Accommodation in Wales

-If you’re feeling inspired to explore these amazing towns and like the idea of staying in accommodation with beautiful mountain views, enquire about renting our pet-friendly holiday cottage in North Wales.
+If you’re feeling inspired to explore these amazing towns, enquire about our pet-friendly holiday cottage in North Wales with mountain views.

-And if you’d like to own a home from home at Glendower, browse our selection of static caravans for sale in North Wales.
+if you’d like to own a home from home at Glendower, browse our static caravans for sale in North Wales.